Solar panel: Radiation-dependent efficiency

-Aluminum nanocylinders

-Research by Imperial College London has shown that solar panel efficiency is improved by studding the light-receiving semiconductor surface with aluminum nanocylinders, similar to the ridges on Lego blocks.
-The scattered light then travels along a longer path in the semiconductor, absorbing more photons to be converted into current.
-Although these nanocylinders have been used previously (aluminum was preceded by gold and silver), the light scattering occurred in the near-infrared region and visible light was absorbed strongly.
-Aluminum was found to have absorbed the ultraviolet part of the spectrum, while the visible and near-infrared parts of the spectrum were found to be scattered by the aluminum surface.
-This, the research argued, could bring down the cost significantly and improve the efficiency as aluminum is more abundant and less costly than gold and silver.
-The research also noted that the increase in current makes thinner film solar panels technically feasible without "compromising power conversion efficiencies, thus reducing material consumption".

 Performance and degradation

-Module performance is generally rated under standard test conditions (STC): irradiance of 1,000 W/m2, solar spectrum of AM 1.5 and module temperature at 25 °C. The actual voltage and current output of the module changes as lighting, temperature and load conditions change, so there is never one specific voltage at which the module operates.
+Module performance is generally rated under standard test conditions: irradiance of 1,000 W/m2, solar spectrum of AM 1.5 and module temperature at 25 °C. The actual voltage and current output of the module changes as lighting, temperature and load conditions change, so there is never one specific voltage at which the module operates.
 Performance varies depending on geographic location, time of day, the day of the year, amount of solar irradiance, direction and tilt of modules, cloud cover, shading, soiling, state of charge, and temperature.
-Performance of a module or panel can be measured at different time intervals with a DC clamp meter or shunt and logged, graphed, or charted with a chart recorder or data logger.
+Performance of a module or panel can be measured at different time intervals with a direct current clamp meter or shunt and logged, graphed, or charted with a chart recorder or data logger.

-For optimum performance, a solar panel needs to be made of similar modules oriented in the same direction perpendicular to direct sunlight.
-Bypass diodes are used to circumvent broken or shaded panels and optimize output.
-These bypass diodes are usually placed along groups of solar cells to create a continuous flow.
+For optimum performance, a solar panel string needs to be made of similar electrical voltage solar panels oriented in the same direction perpendicular to direct sunlight.
+Bypass diodes are used to optimize output by allowing continuous current flow by circumventing broken or shaded panels.

 Electrical characteristics include nominal power (PMAX, measured in W), open-circuit voltage (VOC), short-circuit current (ISC, measured in amperes), maximum power voltage (VMPP), maximum power current (IMPP), peak power, (watt-peak, Wp), and module efficiency (%).

 Open-circuit voltage or VOC is the maximum voltage the module can produce when not connected to an electrical circuit or system.
 VOC can be measured with a voltmeter directly on an illuminated module's terminals or on its disconnected cable.

 The peak power rating, Wp, is the maximum output under standard test conditions (not the maximum possible output).
 Typical modules, which could measure approximately 1 × 2 m, will be rated from as low as 75 W to as high as 600 W, depending on their efficiency.
 At the time of testing, the test modules are binned according to their test results, and a typical manufacturer might rate their modules in 5 W increments, and either rate them at +/- 3%, +/-5%, +3/-0% or +5/-0%.